-Top: This 1-story European style home has an exterior of rock and brick, barrel arches and timber beams.
-Bottom: The Great Room – with the kitchen – is spacious and just ideal for small and large events.
+Top: This 1-story European-style home has an exterior of rock and brick, barrel arches, and timber beams.
+Bottom: The Great Room – with the kitchen – is spacious and ideal for small and large events.
 For expansion, there is a basement with a recreation room, wet bar, and room for two more bedrooms (Plan #135-1060).

 What Do I Need to Know about Codes?

-It is extremely important to make your local building department aware of your construction intentions.
+It is essential to make your local building department aware of your construction intentions.
 They will assess your plans and advise you on what you need to do to get your house to meet local codes.
 Then you will be able to get a building permit.
-This is not only to protect you but also your neighbors, visitors, subdivision, and local government as well.
+This is to protect not only you but also your neighbors, visitors, subdivision, and local government.